Loading...

 Governing Authority

-Colorado Department of Regulatory Agencies (DORA) — no state licensing board; voluntary title restriction through CDR only
+Colorado Department of Regulatory Agencies (DORA), Division of Professions and Occupations — no active state licensing board for dietitians; voluntary title restriction applies under existing statute

 None